thatvirtualboy/thatvirtualboy.github.io/_pages/echodots.md

 <h4 id="faq">FAQ</h4>

 ###### What is Echodots+
-Echodots is completely free to play, however additional gameplay perks and customizations are available through a one-time purchase
+Echodots is free to play, however additional gameplay perks and customizations are available through a small one-time purchase
 - Receive 7 Echos each week instead of 3
 - Adjust sequence play speed
 - Add numbers to your game board